SCPDOS/DOS/docs/OEMINIT.md

-SCP/DOS OEM Init guide main points:
+##SCP/DOS OEM Init implementers overview guide

 It is assumed that an OEM implementer of SCP/DOS is using a non SCP/BIOS Hardware Abstraction Layer or bootstrap program.
 Thus there are a number of modifications that need to be made to the full SYSINIT routine to allow DOS to load.
 The modifications are herein listed and any directives MUST be followed to allow for easy porting of DOS.

 Please note, OEMINIT MUST NOT use ANY DOS calls at all.

-MUST, MAY and SHOULD can be defined as usual.

 ======================================================================